dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/net90.md

 :::code language="xml" source=".\snippets\net90\csharp\MyExampleProject.csproj" id="experimental_darkmode":::

 > [!TIP]
-> You can use the `#pragma warning disable WFO5001` directive to suppress the error where it occurs instead of disabling it for the entire project.
+> For more information about how to suppress this rule, see [Compiler Error WFO5001](../compiler-messages/wfo5001.md#to-correct-this-error).

 ## FolderBrowserDialog enhancements